Stay in tune as high school brings more independence

 Your best skills?
 Watch your children, talk to them, act quickly when they change and support their independence.
 These skills should serve you well until graduation, Newell says.

-It takes patience and persistence to pry information from a child, says Terri Mortensen, a child and family program manager at the Faulk Center for Counseling in Boca Raton.
+It takes patience and persistence to pry information from a child, says Terri Mortensen, former Child and Family program manager at the Faulk Center for Counseling in Boca Raton.
 Ask your child specific questions on the ride home or while preparing meals.

 “You might ask, ‘Who did you sit with at lunch?
 Or, did anything funny happen today?’ ” she says.
 You also can ask about your child’s favorite activities, such as anime or music, rather than just academics.

-It’s hard not to judge your child, so you must hear them out when they feel like talking, even if you don’t like what you’re hearing.
+It’s hard not to judge your child, so you must hear them out when they feel like talking, even if you don’t like what you hear.
 “They will come to you if they don’t feel they’re going to be judged or punished,” Mortensen says.